 If you fancy a winter warmer but are worried you’re coming down with a bit of a cold, why not make yourself a comforting hot toddy?
 Unlike other alcoholic winter drinks, hot toddies are light and refreshing – and because they contain lemon and honey, they’re good for the throat, too.
 As this recipe from Epicurious shows, all you need to make this simple yet classic winter warmer is hot water, whisky, honey, and lemon – although to make it that bit more festive, you could add cinnamon and cloves, like this recipe from BBC Good Food.
-If you want to make your hot toddy even more Christmassy, why not try making this tasty spiced apple hot toddy by The Spruce Eats?
+Or, if you want to get even more creative with your hot toddy, then why not try making this tasty spiced apple hot toddy by The Spruce Eats?

 Do you have a favourite winter warmer – or are you looking forward to creating some of these recipes?
 We’d love to hear your thoughts!
 Leave us a comment below or join the conversation over on the Rest Less community.